TUM-DSE/FlexLog/README.md

 source ~/.profile
 ```

-In NixOS we provie you with the `default.nix` file.
+We ran the system in NixOS.
+We provide you with the `default.nix` file.

 ### Setup benchmark